Skip to Content

 The Schedules menu (/agents/<agent>/schedules) has two distinct sections.

-If you only want the agent to act when you ask it something or when a specific scheduled task fires, ignore this section and use “Add Schedule” below to set up explicit times instead.
+Clicking the toggle saves immediately.
+If you only want the agent to move when you call it or when a scheduled task fires, turn the heartbeat off and use “Add Schedule” below to register specific times only.

 Add Schedule (specific recurring times)